Assholes, that is what they eventually called us Greeks

 It was great, I thought, let the Persians all get ready to die and then we won't have convince them.

 After the one finish another color bearer stepped up and said the same exact words but substituted their own city, gods and generals.
 After a half an hour four of these color guards had done this and that was about 1/10 the opposing force.

-The fifth color guard had just said 'and we are prepared to die' and I heard a 'whooshclunk' and from on of my officers came: 'then die you son of a bitch'.
+The fifth color guard had just said 'and we are prepared to die' and I heard a 'whooshclunk' and from one of my officers came: 'then die you son of a bitch'.

 'Oh, no' I thought.
-'He wasn't supposed the shoot that arrow.'
+'He wasn't supposed the shoot that particular arrow.'